fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 with feels that all things Agile is a good idea and so I simply suggest that you pick what works and leave the rest.

-## If Ageism Exists in IT, Why Is Switching Careers Praised?

 I can't really speak for others but I suspect the positive feedback people get is similar to how people struggling with being overweight.
 When people who mean well, see someone taking a risk to improve their